Benefits Available For Grandparents Raising Grandchildren

 Grandparents raising grandchildren can apply for home improvement grants available through the Weatherization Assistance Program, Low-Income Home Energy Assistance Program, and elements from the recently passed Inflation Reduction Act.

-Seniors are often eligible for home improvement grants due to their paltry fixed incomes.
+Due to their paltry fixed incomes, seniors are often eligible for home improvement assistance.
 Add in additional household members that they must feed and clothe, and their ability to qualify skyrockets for many energy-saving enhancements.

 • Roof repair or replacement